microsoft/Tools-for-Health-Data-Anonymization/README.md

 3. Feed the above string to hash function to get an integer between [-50, 50].
 4. Use the above integer as the offset to shift the input date/dateTime/instant value.

-### Note
+> [!Note]

-1. If the input date/dateTime/instant value does not contain an exact day, for example dates with only a year ("yyyy") or only a year and month ("yyyy-MM"), the date cannot be shifted and redaction will be applied.
+> * If the input date/dateTime/instant value does not contain an exact day, for example dates with only a year ("yyyy") or only a year and month ("yyyy-MM"), the date cannot be shifted and redaction will be applied.
-2. If the input date/dateTime/instant value is indicative of age over 89, it will be redacted (including year) according to HIPAA Safe Harbor Method.
+> * If the input date/dateTime/instant value is indicative of age over 89, it will be redacted (including year) according to HIPAA Safe Harbor Method.
-3. If the input dateTime/instant value contains time, time will be redacted.
+> * If the input dateTime/instant value contains time, time will be redacted.
 Time zone will keep unchanged.

-## Crypto-hash method
+### Crypto-hash
 You can specify the crypto-hash method in the configuration file.
 We use HMAC-SHA256 algorithm, which outputs a Hex encoded representation of the hashed output (for example, ```a3c024f01cccb3b63457d848b0d2f89c1f744a3d```).
 If you want the anonymized output to be conformant to the FHIR specification, use Crypto-hash on only those fields that can take a Hex encoded string of 64 bytes length.

 A typical scenario is to replace resource ids across FHIR resources via crypto hashing.
 With a specific hash key, same resource ids that reside in resources and references will be hashed to a same value.
 There is a special case when crypto hashing a [literal reference](https://www.hl7.org/fhir/references.html#literal) element.
 The tool captures and transforms only the id part from a reference, for example, reference ```Patient/123``` will be hashed to ```Patient/a3c024f01cccb3b63457d848b0d2f89c1f744a3d```.
 In this way, you can easily resolve references across anonymized FHIR resources.

-## Encrypt method
+### Encrypt
 We use AES-CBC algorithm to transform FHIR data with an encryption key, and then replace the original value with a Base64 encoded representation of the encrypted value.
 1. The encryption key needs to be exactly 128, 192 or 256 bits long.
 2. The algorithm will generate a random and unique initialization vector (IV) for each encryption, therefore the encrypted results are different for the same input values.
 3. If you want the anonymized output to be conformant to the FHIR specification, do use encrypt method on those fields that accept a Base64 encoded value.
 Besides, avoid encrypting data fields with length limits because the Base64 encoded value will be longer than the original value.

-## Substitute method
+### Substitute
 You can specify a fixed, valid value to replace a target FHIR field.
 For example, for postal code, you can provide "12233".
 For birth date, you can provide '1990-01-01', etc.

-For complex data types, you can provide a fixed json fragment following the [sample rules](#Sample-rules-using-FHIRPath).
+For complex data types, you can provide a fixed JSON fragment following the [sample rules](#Sample-rules-using-FHIRPath).
 You should provide valid value for the target data type to avoid unexpected errors.

-## Perturb method
+### Perturb
 With perturbation rule, you can replace specific values with equally specific, but different values.
 You can choose to add random noise from a fixed range or a proportional range.
 In the [age example](#Sample-rules-using-FHIRPath) above, for a fixed range ```[-3, 3]```, every age is within +/- 3 years of the original value.
 For a proportional range ```[-0.1*originalAge, 0.1*originalAge]```, every age is within +/- 10% years of the original value.

 There are a few parameters that can help you customize the noise amount for different FHIR types.